 Promise Programs are place-based scholarship programs that make college tuition free for at least one college.
 While all require residency and a high school diploma, some have additional eligibility criteria – such as a minimum GPA.
-Promise communities have grown from one – Kalamazoo, Michigan – in 2005 to over 50, plus statewide programs in Tennessee and Oregon.
-They range in size from Northport, MI – population 526 – to Pittsburgh, PA – population 305,842 – and are delivering what they promised -- more college attendance and completion, plus a talented workforce that helps to grow the economy.
+Promise communities have grown from one – Kalamazoo, Michigan – in 2005 to over 300 at the community level along with free college tuition programs in at least 32 states.
+Communities ranging in size from Northport, MI – population 526 – to Pittsburgh, PA – population 305,842 – are delivering what they promised: more college attendance and completion, plus a talented workforce that helps to grow the economy.

 The Kalamazoo Promise is helping steer the city in a new direction.
 In the years immediately following the implementation of the program, enrollment of local students in Kalamazoo Public Schools increased, housing values fared better than almost anywhere else in the state, wages and salary employment were the best of the 14 Metropolitan Statistical Areas in Michigan, and the population even began to increase.